Kingsford-Group/vsbo/README.md

-Cods for the manuscript "Computationally Efficient High-Dimensional Bayesian Optimization via Variable Selection", Yihang Shen and Carl Kingsford.
+Cods for the manuscript "Computationally Efficient High-Dimensional Bayesian Optimization via Variable Selection"

 The following python packages should be installed before using VS-BO: